rkrug/DataDepositPackageWorkflow/Checklist.md

 -------------

 ## Preparation workflow
-This workflow does not need to be done in the exact order, although some steps are required before others.
-Each step will result in a document which needs to be included in the data deposit.
-During this workflow, a document is created, which accompanies the data deposit and describes all the files. <span style="color:blue">This document should be preferably in `html` format (easily readable from all browsers).
+This checklist does not need to be done in the exact order, although some steps are required before others.
+During working through this checklist, a document is created, which accompanies the data deposit and describes all the files. <span style="color:blue">This document should be preferably in `html` format (easily readable from all browsers).
 Alternatives are `pdf` or `md` (markdown) files.
 The document should be named `index.html`, `index.pdf` or `index.md` depending on the format.
 Preferably, `.html` and `.pdf` should be included</span> Information is structured in specific sections, which are specified in <span style="color:red">red</span>.

 - [ ] Prepare data deposit on Zenodo
 Zenodo requires a small set of bibliographic metadata and has a range of optional metadata.
 The more accurate this data is entered, the easier findable it will be.